DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 Now.... review phase!

 Some codes are changed:
 I created `float16-lowering-reducer.h` which is defined as a pipeline phase in turboshaft to create machine code by hardware support.
 (It has been deleted by [further work](https://chromium-review.googlesource.com/c/v8/v8/+/6227844) though!)
 And I changed the target that external reference function for changing float64 to float16.
-And added various edge cases in testcode defined in [tc39/test262](https://github.com/tc39/test262/blob/main/harness/byteConversionValues.js#L55-L69):
+Finally, I added various edge cases in testcode defined in [tc39/test262](https://github.com/tc39/test262/blob/main/harness/byteConversionValues.js#L55-L69):
 ```js
 const edgeCases = [
   // an integer which rounds down under ties-to-even when cast to float16